dreybuilds/dreybuilds.github.io/articles/speedrun_eth.md

 Don't be surprised this is me after having multiple startups in web3 over the past 1 year.
 And consecutively working in web2 and Hardware projects

-OGp, SemaAI, PredictaAI, Tyzer ...
+OGP, SemaAI, PredictaAI, Tyzer ...

 thanks but I think hardwork, vibe coding and vibes end here and now we dig a little deeper